Find Affordable College Courses

 On average, communication sciences graduates from University of Northern Colorado take out $23,610 in student loans while working on their Bachelor's Degree.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $361.

-A rank of #3 on this year’s list means Metropolitan State University of Denver is a great place for communication sciences students working on their bachelor’s degree.
-Located in the large city of Denver, MSU Denver is a public college with a fairly large student population.
+The in-demand bachelor’s degree programs at Metropolitan State University of Denver helped the school earn the #3 place on this year’s ranking of the most popular communication sciences schools in Colorado.
+Located in the large city of Denver, MSU Denver is a public school with a fairly large student population.

 After completing their Bachelor's Degree, communication sciences graduates from MSU Denver carry an average student debt load of $23,940.